Skip to content

 Click on the task text to navigate to the task's location in the original file.

-Simple click opens the file in the current active page or brining the existing open page into focus.
+Simple click opens the file in the current active page or bringing the existing open page into focus.

 Shift-click creates a new split pane and opens the file there.
 This is perfect for when you want to reference the task while working on something else in your main workspace.